fedesilvaponte/Laravel-Helpers/README.md

 This command will:

-- Clone a laravel instalation from github to a defined directory and create a testproject directory inside.
+- Clone a laravel instalation from github to a defined directory and rename it to testproject(change this parameter as you need).
 - Create a symlink from you development directory to your local server public directory.
 - Set the correct file permissions to the storage directory inside laravel installation.
 - Download and install laravel generators (https://github.com/JeffreyWay/Laravel-Generator)